tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Terms of Service.md

  (c) In order to reasonably protect your interests and those of your users and other right holders, Tencent shall be entitled to put in place processes and systems specifically devoted to dealing with infringement and complaints, and you shall comply with such processes and systems.
 If Tencent receives a complaint or report from a third party against you, Tencent shall be entitled to disclose your information (including but not limited to your registered name, identification, contacts, telephone number and so forth) to the complainant as necessary and urge you to consult with the complainant, with a view to promptly resolving such complaint or dispute and protecting the legitimate rights and interests of all parties concerned.
 You shall extend your cooperation; failure to do so may affect your use of the Services.

- **4.Security**.
+ **4. Security**.
 You will not install or use any pirated software on the Services, and must take security measures to protect your computer information systems as required under applicable PRC rules, including but not limited to installing any required State-approved security products specifically designed for computer information systems.

- **5.Remedies**.
+ **5. Remedies**.
 If Tencent discovers, on its own or based on information provided by the competent authorities or complaints filed by rights holders, that you have violated applicable laws, regulations or rules, or breached the Terms, including these PRC Service Region Terms, Tencent will be entitled to take any one or more of the following steps at its own discretion:

  (a) demanding that you immediately remove or modify the content in question;